abhiTronix/vidgear/docs/help/webgear_faqs.md

 ## Is it possible to stream on a different device on the network with WebGear?

+!!! note "If you set `"0.0.0.0"` as host value instead of `"localhost"` on Host Machine, then you must still use http://localhost:8000/ to access stream on your host machine browser."

-For accessing WebGear on different Client devices on the network, use `"0.0.0.0"` as host value instead of `"localhost"` on Source Machine, but keep `port` value same.
-Then type the IP-address of source machine followed by defined `port` value in any Client device's browser (for e.g. http://192.27.0.101:8000), and you can see the output.
+For accessing WebGear on different Client Devices on the network, use `"0.0.0.0"` as host value instead of `"localhost"` on Host Machine.
+Then type the IP-address of source machine followed by the defined `port` value in your desired Client Device's browser (for e.g. http://192.27.0.101:8000) to access the stream.

 &nbsp;